 NNAMDI AZIKIWE

-Nnamdi Azikiwe emerged as a prominent leader in the movement for modern Nigerian nationalism, dedicating a significant portion of his life to eradicating British colonial rule over Nigeria.
-His influence extended through both journalism and politics.
-Azikiwe served as Nigeria’s last governor-general from 1960 to 1963 and subsequently became the nation’s first elected president from 1963 to 1966 during the First Republic.
-Having entered the political arena in 1944, he later co-founded the National Council of Nigeria and the Cameroons (NCNC) following a successful career as a journalist.
+Nnamdi Azikiwe, also known as Zik, was a key figure in the modern Nigerian nationalism movement, dedicating much of his life to ending British colonial rule in Nigeria.
+His influence spanned across journalism and politics, and he played an integral role in Nigeria’s fight for independence.
+He served as Nigeria’s last governor-general from 1960 to 1963, and as the country’s first elected president from 1963 to 1966, during the First Republic.

 TAFAWA BALEWA

-After the NPC won the pre-independence parliamentary election, Tafawa Balewa, being the vice-president of the party, emerged Nigeria’s first prime minister, a position he held till January 1966, when he was killed in the coup.
+After the NPC’s victory in the pre-independence parliamentary election, Tafawa Balewa, who was the vice-president of the NPC, became Nigeria’s first prime minister.
+He held the position from 1960 until his tragic death in the 1966 coup.

 HERBERT MACAULAY

-Tagged the father of Nigerian nationalism, Herbert Macaulay was one of the key figures who helped lay the foundation of modern Nigeria.
+Herbert Macaulay widely regarded as the father of Nigerian nationalism, was one of the central figures who helped lay the foundation of modern Nigerian political activism.

-During the 1920s when Nigeria started to witness the political agitation for self-rule, Macaulay was among the first generation of Nigerian Nationalists who protested against some policies introduced by the British colonial rule, including water rates, land issues, and management of railway finances.
+During the 1920s, when Nigeria began to see increasing political agitation for self-rule, Macaulay was among the first generation of Nigerian Nationalists to protest against several policies introduced by the British colonial rule, such as the imposition of water rates, land issues, and the management of railway finances.

-It was during that time, in 1923, that he founded the Nigerian National Democratic Party (NNDP), Nigeria’s first political party whose members were the first to sit in the legislative council and which held sway in Nigeria’s political theatre until the late 1930s when it joined forces with the Nigerian Youth Movement to form the National Council of Nigeria and the Cameroons (NCNC), a nationalist organization designed to advocate for Nigeria’s independence.
+In 1923, Macaulay founded the Nigerian National Democratic Party (NNDP), Nigeria’s first political party.
+Through this platform, Macaulay and his colleagues campaigned for Nigerian representation in the legislative council.
+His influence extended into the late 1930s, when he allied with the Nigerian Youth Movement to form the National Council of Nigeria and the Cameroons (NCNC), which became an essential organization in the drive for Nigeria’s independence.

 ANTHONY ENAHORO